ParAlg/gbbs/docs/benchmarks/sssp/breadth_first_search.md

 ## Problem Specification
 #### Input
 $G=(V, E)$, an unweighted graph, and a source, $s \in V$.
-The input graph can either be undirected, or directed.
+The input graph can either be undirected or directed.

 #### Output
 $P$, a [mapping](/docs/benchmarks/definitions) where $P[v]$ is the parent